 Did You Always Think You'd Be Doing This?

 Mick always loved to draw as a child, worked in cultural heritage and in education sector for over 30 years but wanted to create a business that would combine all of his loves.
 And at the same time create a legacy for his children and the generations to come.
-Continue to this day love to share my culture with the wider community, thru conversations created by my art - whether its a piece of ceramic, artefact or an art installation.
-Sharing our culture and stories, as my ancestors have done before me.
+Mick's love of sharing his culture with the wider community continues to this day, through conversations and stories created by his art, like his ancestors before him; whether its a piece of ceramic, artefact or an art installation.

 What Are The Most Rewarding And Challenging Parts Of Your Job And Owning Your Own Business?

-Rewards - doing what I love creating art in all its forms and sharing collaborations and stories of culture with others.
+Rewards - doing what they love, creating art in all its forms and sharing collaborations and stories of culture with others.

 Whats Your End Goal?
 The Moment You'll Know You've Achieved What You Want To?